 Benefit when markets rise or fall, when they move in tandem or in counter-cyclical fashion, when they offer returns derived from broad underlying economic performance or from event-specific occurrences.

 We assist individual investors and asset managers in the field of alternative investments largely by developing programs and models for creating alpha in public markets.
-Our expertise is primarily focused on multi-directional / long-short strategies though we can offer assistance with long-only or short-only programs if the investment mandate so requires.
 We can cover any range of markets, geographies and instruments, be it exchange-traded or OTC, cash or derivatives.

-Our modeling is based on our overall idealized market cycle framework, which in turn is based on thorough and disciplined analysis of market behavior and the way it reconciles with market fundamentals.
+Our models are based on our idealized market cycle framework, which in turn is based on thorough and disciplined analysis of market behavior and the way it reconciles with market fundamentals.
 We always look up as much information as there is available, however most of the time our market forecasts are derived from a combination of five key concepts :

 Inter-market analysis and the way related markets act in tandem - or, for that matter, not - is our way of looking at deep fundamentals connections;